Resident Arts has launched its new rentable photography studio to the public!

 Email us to request a reservation.

-Someone will get back to you with information about payment and paperwork.
+Someone will get back to you to confirm your reservation.

 What are the restrictions on when and for how long I can rent the studio?